 The most important component in calculating revenue is Average Daily Attendance (ADA).
 ADA drives the revenue formulas.
 One ADA = 180 days of attendance for one student.
-Each day that a student is present earns the District approximately \$47 in State revenue.
+Each day that a student is present earns the District approximately \$50 in State revenue.
 Any absence, even an excused absence, reduces the District's revenue by the same amount per student.

-As for other revenues, we will receive approximately \$2.2 million from the California Lottery, 2% of our total funding, some of which is restricted.
-Federal funding accounts for approximately 4% of our total revenue.
-The Measure G parcel tax, considered local revenue, is projected to generate \$3.8 million, or 3% of our total revenue.
-The parcel tax will be shared with the two Livermore-based Charter Schools on a prorated basis determined by enrollment.
-Other local revenues include
+As for other revenues, we will receive approximately \$2.6 million from the California Lottery, 2% of our total funding, some of which is restricted.
+Federal funding accounts for approximately 3% of our total revenue.
+The Measure G parcel tax, considered local revenue, is projected to generate \$3.9 million, or 3% of our total revenue.
+Other local income includes local grants, facility rental income, PTA contributions and individual donations.